Lower tensor to scalar ratio in a SUGRA motivated inflationary potential: Conclusion

 \section{Conclusion}

-In this work we have introduced a particular model of inflation from the D-term SUGRA.
-In fitting with the observational data, it turns out that the ratio of two neutral scalar fields $\tan \beta \sim 1$.
-This implies that the up type neutral scalar and the down type neutral scalar are of almost equal field strength at the time of inflation.
-If this relationship holds down to the electroweak scale and this $tan\beta$ can be expressed as the ratio of two {\it vevs} of these corresponding fields, then it will indicate higher SUSY breaking scale around 100 TeV \cite{beta}.
+In this work we have introduced a particular Supergravity model of inflation in which the D-term of the potential plays the dominant role.
+The requirement of slow roll condition for the inflation potential implies that the up type neutral scalar and the down type neutral scalar are with equal field strength at the time of inflation.
+If this relationship holds down to the electroweak scale for the cooresponding $vev$ values of these fields, then it will indicate higher SUSY breaking scale around 100 TeV \cite{51,52}.
 This could have some implications at low energy phenomenology that we would like to explore in future.
 The potential responsible for inflation in our case, is coming for a completely canonical Lagrangian.
 We have shown, for our case, all the inflationary observables well satisfies the {\it Planck'18} bounds.
-Also we would like to emphasize that for our inflationary potential low tensor to scalar ratio ($r$) in the order $O(10^{-3})$ is achievable.
+Also we would like to emphasize that for our inflationary potential low tensor to scalar ratio ($r$) in the order $\mathcal{O}(10^{-3})$ is achievable.